British Rail Class 40: Further use

 The Class 40 story was not quite over, however.
-Upon the joint initiative of enthusiasts Howard Johnston and Murray Brown who noticed 40 122 on the withdrawn sidings at Carlisle Kingmoor depot in summer 1981 ready to go to Swindon Works for breaking up.
-40 122 was reinstated by BR, with a replacement bogie and power unit from 40 076, after an overhaul at Toton depot.
-Now in working condition and repainted in BR green, it was regularly used to haul normal passenger trains in the hope of attracting enthusiasts, as well as special trains.
-In addition, four locomotives were temporarily returned to service as Class 97 departmental locomotives, numbered 97 405–408.
-They were used to work engineering trains for a remodelling project at Crewe station.
-These were withdrawn by March 1987.
+Upon the joint initiative of enthusiasts Howard Johnston and Murray Brown who noticed 40122, on the withdrawn sidings at Carlisle Kingmoor depot in summer 1981, ready to go to Swindon Works for breaking up.
+40122 was reinstated by BR, with a replacement bogie and power unit from 40076, after an overhaul at Toton TMD.
+Now in working condition and repainted in BR green, it was used regularly to haul normal passenger trains in the hope of attracting enthusiasts, as well as special trains.
+In addition, four locomotives were temporarily returned to service as Class 97 departmental locomotives, numbered 97405–408.
+They were used to work engineering trains for a remodelling project at Crewe station; these were withdrawn by March 1987.

-40 122 was eventually withdrawn in 1988 and presented to the National Railway Museum.
-Six other locomotives were preserved, and on 30 November 2002, over sixteen years after the last Class 40 had hauled a mainline passenger train, the Class 40 Preservation Society's 40 145 hauled an enthusiasts' railtour, "The Christmas Cracker IV", from Crewe to Holyhead via Birmingham.
-Following a three-year hiatus, after suffering a traction motor flashover, 40 145 returned to mainline operation in 2014.
+40122 was eventually withdrawn in 1988 and presented to the National Railway Museum in York.
+Six other locomotives were preserved and, on 30 November 2002, over sixteen years after the last Class 40 had hauled a main line passenger train, the Class 40 Preservation Society's 40145 hauled an enthusiasts' railtour, "The Christmas Cracker IV", from Crewe to via Birmingham.
+Following a three-year hiatus, after suffering a traction motor flashover, 40145 returned to main line operation in 2014.